MUSTE-Project/MULLE/BACKLOG.md

 Make `FromROW` instances for data types.

-Use framework for web requests
----

-E.g. `snap`

 Use Haskell data files for e.g. the grammar files.
----

-Split database init script into seperate module
 ---

 Improved support for insertion